Bereavement support

 Harrow Horizons (children and young people up to the age of 18 or 25 for young people with SEND)

-A free therapy and counselling service for young people aged 10-25 years.
+A free therapy and counselling service.

 Need to Talk

-Books you can read together
+Books you can read with children

 • The Day the Sea Went Out and Never Came Back.
 Margot Sunderland and Nicky Armstrong.
-(Therapeutic story).

-• Muddles, Puddles and Sunshine.
-(Activity book) Diana Crossley
+• Muddles, Puddles, and Sunshine.
+Diana Crossley.

 Books for younger children